Learn how to synchronize Duo users and groups from your existing Azure Active Directory (AAD) domain.

-For more information on user activation, see Activating Users After Enrollment.
+For more information on user activation, see Activating Duo Mobile After Enrollment.

 User attributes synced from an external directory cannot be edited in Duo via the Admin Panel, Admin API, or CSV import.
-This includes Duo username, real name, email address, phone numbers (if you chose to import phones), and group memberships.
+This always applies to the required attributes username, full name, email address, plus phone numbers (if you chose to import phones), and group memberships.
 Changes to these user attributes should be made in the external directory and then synced over to Duo.

 Admins can't disable individual Duo users managed by directory sync from the Duo Admin Panel, Admin API, or CSV import.
 Directory sync checks the user account status in the source directory and uses that information to determine whether the corresponding Duo account should remain enabled.